Understanding Capital Gains Account Scheme (CGAS): Taxation and Types

 • Submit the Withdrawal Form: Once you have completed the withdrawal form, submit it to the bank staff along with the necessary identification documents and your CGA passbook.

 • Verification and Processing: The bank staff will verify your details and check the availability of funds in your CGA account.
-They will process the withdrawal from capital gains account scheme request if all the details are in order and there are sufficient funds.
+They will process the withdrawal request if all the details are in order and there are sufficient funds.

 • Withdrawal Mode: Specify the mode of withdrawal, such as cash or cheque, depending on the options provided by the bank.
 The bank may also offer electronic transfer options like NEFT/RTGS for transferring the funds to your linked bank account.

-• Receive the Funds: Once the withdrawal from capital gains account scheme request is processed, you will receive the funds according to the chosen mode of withdrawal.
+• Receive the Funds: Once the withdrawal request is processed, you will receive the funds according to the chosen mode of withdrawal.
 If you opt for cash, the bank will provide you with the requested amount.
 If you choose a cheque or electronic transfer, the funds will be credited to your specified bank account.

-• Update Passbook: Ensure that the bank staff updates your CGA passbook with the withdrawal details, including the amount withdrawn and the date of withdrawal from capital gains account scheme.
+• Update Passbook: Ensure that the bank staff updates your CGA passbook with the withdrawal details, including the amount withdrawn and the date of withdrawal.
 This will help you keep track of your CGA transactions.

 Forms for Managing Your Capital Gains Account

-Form D – It’s possible to shift your account from one branch of the same bank, but transferring it to a different bank is not allowed.
-You can also change the type of your account, partly or completely, such as switching from a Savings Account to a Term Deposit Account or the other way around.
-However, if you move your money from a term deposit to a savings account before the maturity period ends, it will be treated as an early withdrawal, and penalties will apply.
+Form D – This form is used for transferring a capital gains account between branches of the same bank; however, transfers to a different bank are not permitted.
+It also facilitates changing the account type, partially or completely, such as switching from a Savings Account to a Term Deposit Account or vice versa.
+Note that if funds are transferred from a term deposit to a savings account before its maturity period ends, it will be treated as an early withdrawal, incurring applicable penalties.

 Who is Eligible to Deposit in the Capital Gains Account Scheme?